There are several good reasons to memorize Bible verses, directly and positively impacting our daily lives.

 By way of encouragement, here are 4 good reasons to memorize Bible verses.

-The Bible Gives Us Guidance
+When We Memorize Bible Verses it Gives Us Guidance

 Memorizing Bible verses provides us guidance for living.